nl12143ao/HA-MPC-Autopilot/ReadMe.md

 Do not inlude the gear in the model, unless you really have to.
 Or all the driver actions when in RUN.

 **Desk research**
-Doing the intial desk research i found following article excactly saying this.
+Doing my intial desk research i found following article that is excactly saying this.
+See refrences.
+However its detailed design is behind an ebook paywall.
+Let's firts see what we can come up with ourselves.

 **Basic STATES**
 I came up with various way to models the machine states.
 Based on grid activity or based on battery activity. <BR>